habitat-sh/habitat-aspnet-sample/readme.md

 In order to succesfully build and run this application inside habitat today, the following prerequisites exist:

-1. You are using a `hab.exe` binary compiled from the `win_hack_core` [habitat branch](https://github.com/habitat-sh/habitat/tree/win_hack_core).
+1. You are using `hab.exe` version 0.18.0 or later.
 2. `$env:HAB_WINDOWS_STUDIO` is set to any value.
 I like `1` but your preferences may vary.
 3. Set `$env:HAB_DEPOT_URL` to `https://depot.stevenmurawski.com/v1/depot`

-I try to keep `win_hack_core` rebased against current master and it includes 2 small hacks (view the diff in github if you are curious) that makes accessing packages from a depot possible on Windows.

 The depot.stevenmurawski.com depot contains all necessary windows habitat packages (supervisor, studio, dotnet-core, etc) and only windows packages.